Key Takeaways

 Narcissism is a mental health term that’s made its way into everyday conversation.
 But it can also refer to a serious condition called narcissistic personality disorder (NPD) that typically requires professional help.
 If your life has been impacted by narcissism in any form, know that you’re not alone and help is available.

 With Rula, you can connect with a therapist from the comfort of your home.
-In just a few clicks, you can use our platform to find a therapist who takes your insurance and make an appointment as early as this week.
+In just a few clicks, you can use our platform to find a therapist who takes your insurance and make an appointment as soon as tomorrow.
 Plus, if you need medication as part of your treatment plan, we can connect you to in-network psychiatric care as well.

 More From Rula